MultiSafepay/docs/content/integrations/lightspeed.md

 # Installation

-✅ &nbsp; **Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.
+&nbsp; **💡 Tip!** Make sure you have a backup of your production environment, and that you test the plugin in a staging environment.

 1. Sign in to your Lightspeed <<glossary:backend>>.
 2. Go to **Apps** on the left-hand side of the dashboard.